 “The Origin of the Milky Way” by Tintoretto

 “The Origin of the Milky Way” by Tintoretto depicts the myth about the infant Heracles who was brought to the Greek goddess Hera to be nursed as an infant.
-In the ancient Greek version of the tale, Hera nursed Heracles out of pity, but he suckled so strongly that in pain Hera pushed him away and her milk sprayed across the heavens and there formed the Milky Way.
+In the ancient Greek version of the tale, Hera nursed Heracles out of pity, but he suckled so strongly that in pain, Hera pushed him away, and her milk sprayed across the heavens, and there formed the Milky Way.

-Tintoretto’s source for this story was from a Byzantine botanical text-book which related how the milk which spurted upwards to form the Milky Way, while some fell downwards giving rise to lilies.
+Tintoretto’s source for this story was from a Byzantine botanical text-book which related how the milk which spurted upwards to form the Milky Way, while some fell downwards, giving rise to lilies.
 Lilies were once part of the base of the painting until that piece of the original canvas was cut off.

-Hera is the goddess of women, family and childbirth in ancient Greek religion and myth, one of the Twelve Olympians and wife of Zeus.
+Hera is the goddess of women, family, and childbirth in ancient Greek religion and myth, one of the Twelve Olympians and wife of Zeus.
 One of Hera’s defining characteristics is her jealous and vengeful nature against Zeus’ numerous lovers and illegitimate offspring.
-The Roman equivalent of Hera is Juno, who similarly was the wife of Jupiter the Roman equivalent of Zeus.
+The Roman equivalent of Hera is Juno, who similarly was the wife of Jupiter, the Roman equivalent of Zeus.

 Tintoretto was an Italian painter whose speed in painting, and the boldness of his brushwork he was referred to as Il Furioso by contemporaries.
-His work is characterised by the dramatic and bold use of perspective.
+His work is characterized by the dramatic and bold use of perspective.

 The Origin of the Milky Way